 • 41% of the device companies surveyed haven’t evaluated the long-term maintenance necessary for compliance with the upcoming regulation.

 • 58% had no strategy in place for fixing gaps in their clinical data or data collection processes.

 What makes compliance such a challenge?
 A big part is the new definition of clinical evaluation as systematic and planned processes to continuously generate, analyze, and assess data about a device to verify its ongoing safety and performance.
 That means device companies will have to collect and manage vast amounts of data during product development and afterward – a complex task that organizations may not have the resources to handle in house.
 The rise of CRO outsourcing across clinical research shows that drug and device companies already face a strain in in-house resources – and MDR stands to spread them even thinner.

-eClinical resources that keep up
+eClinical technology that keeps up

 With all this change, organizations have a lot of different considerations to juggle.
 Here’s a big one from the technological perspective: How does the evolving nature of clinical trial regulations impact eClinical vendor selection?

 Here are a few key considerations:

 • For sponsors conducting trials in-house, simplifying and streamlining processes in the face of new regulatory burdens couldn’t be any more important.
 Does your eClinical platform keep you reliant on time- and resource-intensive programming and other professional services?
 Does it require lengthy training and onboarding?
 If so, steer clear.

 • The best eClinical technology vendors will vigilantly follow regulatory changes and promptly adapt software to keep up with the times.